poojithadharshanapu-oss/Syntecxhub_Maze-Solver-using-A-Search/README.md

 ## Overview

-This project demonstrates the implementation of the A* (A-Star) Search Algorithm to solve a maze efficiently.
+This project demonstrates the implementation of the A*Search Algorithm to solve a maze efficiently.
 The algorithm uses a heuristic function (Manhattan Distance) to estimate the cost from the current node to the goal, enabling faster pathfinding compared to uninformed search methods.

 ## Features